bmart847/BetterShell/README.md

 ###	Due Date: 6 December 2016

 ###	Description:
-###	   These functions were provided to us, minor modifications have been made.
+		This is the ReadMe file for BetterShell

 ###	Certification of Authenticity:
-###		I certify that this assignment is entirely my own work.
+		I certify that this assignment is entirely my own work.

 ##  Building & Running: